jhu-ip/cs220-f25/assign/final.md

 - Commit and push often.

 ### Development Plan

-This project is similar to or even somewhat larger than midterm project and having teammates to help means that you can all benefit from your teammates' expertise, but also need to plan more carefully.
+This project is similar to or even somewhat larger than the midterm project and having teammates to help means that you can all benefit from your teammates' expertise, but also need to plan more carefully.
 Thus, as part of this project, you are expected to create a **development plan** to keep track of tasks that need to be completed.
 We suggest the following process:

 * Start by brainstorming the tasks that are required to complete the project successfully.
 The sections below detail the functionalities that your project is required to support, and some requirements regarding how you should break these down into individual files.
 These functionalities and files are a good starting point -- but, they may need to be broken down into smaller tasks.
 Make sure you consider testing as well!
 You do **not** want to turn in a project that has not been tested!